microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/search-api-overview.md

 ## Collapse search results

-The **collapseProperties** property contains a set of criteria, fields, and limit size, which are used for collapsing results in a response body.
-Using **collapseProperties** only impacts the recall but not ranking/sorting.
+The **collapseProperties** property contains a set of criteria, fields, and limit size used to collapse results in a response body.
+Using **collapseProperties** only impacts the recall but not ranking/sorting actions.

 The [query](../api/search-query.md) method lets you customize the collapse property by specifying **collapseProperties** on the `requests` parameter, which is a collection of [collapseProperty](collapseproperty.md) objects.
 This allows you to specify a set of one or more collapse properties.

-Note that collapsing results is currently supported on the following entity types: [driveItem](driveitem.md), [listItem](listitem.md), [drive](drive.md), [list](list.md), [site](site.md), [externalItem](externalconnectors-externalitem.md).
+Note that collapsing results is currently supported for the following entity types: [driveItem](driveitem.md), [listItem](listitem.md), [drive](drive.md), [list](list.md), [site](site.md), [externalItem](externalconnectors-externalitem.md).

-The properties on which the collapse clause are applied need to be queryable and either sortable or refinable.
-For multi-level collapse, each subsequent property limit size specified in a multi-level request should be less than or equal to the previous; otherwise, the response will return an `HTTP 400 Bad Request` error.
+To use the collapse clause effectively, the properties you apply it to must be queryable, and either sortable or refinable.
+When using multi-level collapse,  it's important to note that each subsequent property's limit size specified in a multi-level request should be equal to or smaller than the previous one.
+If a subsequent property's limit size exceeds the previous one, the server will respond with an `HTTP 400 Bad Request` error.

-For examples that show how to collapse results, see [collapse search results](/graph/search-concept-collapse).
+See [collapse search results](/graph/search-concept-collapse) for more collapse results examples.

 ## Sort search results